 A written remediation plan, with a timeline for completion, will be developed by the program director no later than seven days after the assessment grade is posted.
-The specific knowledge and skills area determined by the program director to be deficient will be identified in the plan with a coinciding remediation learning experience.
-The student must meet the remediation plan criterion to demonstrate achievement of the relevant knowledge and skill area, which is a (B) grade level standard, at a minimum.
 Once the student has met the pass standard for the relevant knowledge or skill, the specific area will be considered remediated.
-Should a student not successfully achieve the remediation plan criterion with a minimum grade of (B), the student will be required to retake the examination.
 Students are only allowed to retake the comprehensive examination once during their tenure as graduate students in the program.
 Retaking the comprehensive exam may require students to adjust their graduation date.